jpegleg/enchantress/README.md

 The `ciphertext_hash` is not a secret itself and can be safely shared.

 The only line actually required for decryption is the ciphertext_hash.
-The mode line is a default and it is checked, but is an optional value.
+The mode line is recommended and a default, mode is checked, but is an optional value.
+If no mode is set in the enchantress.toml during decryption, enchantress will attempt to decrypt in whichever mode is set in the options.
 The ciphertext_path and creation_time items are for human/metadata use.
 An enchantress.toml can be created/recreated manually.
 The "validation string" that the encryption outputs is ciphertext_hash, and can be stored separately or shared, etc etc.